Mean Field Models to Regulate Carbon Emissions in Electricity Production

-This shows that \textit{the regulator should impose higher penalties for not matching the demand to producers when the demand matching is more important.} This subfigure is for the MFC case but similar results hold in the MFG case as well.
+This shows that \textit{the regulator should impose higher penalties for not matching the demand to producers when demand matching is more important for the regulator.} The middle subfigure shows that when the penalty for not matching the demand is fixed and when $\alpha_4$ is higher then the optimal tax is lower.
+The reasoning here is that when the regulator cares about demand matching \textit{since the production from renewable energy is more unpredictable, the regulator is not opposed to the nonrenewable energy usage in order to have more stable demand matching.} Finally the right subfigure shows the effect of the importance given to minimizing the excess pollution by the regulator by tracking the effect of $\alpha_1$ in regulator's cost.
+Here, it can be seen that when the penalty for not matching the demand is fixed, the \textit{optimal carbon tax is higher when the regulator wants to keep pollution at a lower level.} These subfigures are for the MFC case but similar results hold in the MFG case as well.